CodingIsaac/cybersecurity_fundamentals/securityDomains.md

 should always prepare and do all it takes to prevent it. <br>

 In this article, we will answer key questions to help understand the CISSP (Certified Information Systems Security Professional) framework:
-Who is CISSP?
+What is CISSP?
 What are the eight CISSP Security Domains?
 And most importantly, how do these domains create tangible value for businesses in their fight against cyber threats?

 We will highlight each of the eight CISSP Security Domains and demonstrate how they act as core pillars of protection, ensuring your organization stays resilient no matter the threat.
 Using real-life examples, we will draw connections between